carbon-language/carbon-lang/docs/design/generics/terminology.md

 is overloaded, but the signatures are consistent and so callers could still typecheck calls to `F`.)

-### Constrained/bounded versus Unconstrained/unbounded genericity
+### Constrained genericity

 We will allow some way of specifying constraints as part of a function (or type or other parameterized language construct).
 These constraints are a limit on what callers are allowed to pass in.
-The distinction between constrained/bounded and unconstrained/unbounded genericity is whether the body of the function is limited to just those operations that are guaranteed by the constraints.
+The distinction between constrained and unconstrained genericity is whether the body of the function is limited to just those operations that are guaranteed by the constraints.

-With templates using unconstrained/unbounded genericity, you may perform any operation in the body of the function, and they will be checked against the specific types used in calls.
-You can still have constraints, but they will only be used to resolve overloaded calls to the template and provide clearer error messages.
+With templates using unconstrained genericity, you may perform any operation in the body of the function, and they will be checked against the specific types used in calls.
+You can still have constraints, but they are optional.
+They will only be used to resolve overloaded calls to the template and provide clearer error messages.

-With generics using constrained/bounded genericity, the function body can be checked against the signature at the time of definition.
+With generics using constrained genericity, the function body can be checked against the signature at the time of definition.
 Note that it is still perfectly permissible to have no constraints on a type; that just means that you can only perform operations that work for all types (such as manipulate pointers to values of that type) in the body of the function.

 ### Definition checking

 Definition checking is the process of semantically checking the definition of parameterized code for correctness _independently_ of any particular arguments.
 It includes type checking and other semantic checks.
-Typically, all non-dependent semantics can be checked in the definition, but it is possible to add constraints (by way of generics) that increase how much of the definition can be checked.
-If anything remains unchecked (normal for templates), instantiating the implementation it requires instantiation (that may fail) is required in order to check its correctness once specific arguments can be substituted into the parameters.
+It is possible, even with templates, to check semantics of expressions that are not dependent on any template parameter in the definition.
+As you add constraints, by using generics, that increases how much of the definition can be checked.
+Any remaining checks are delayed until [instantiation](#instantiation), which can fail.

 #### Complete definition checking